hwillson/backbone-marionette-behaviors/README.md

 - **NewWindow** - Open any link with a class selector of "js-new-window" in a new browser tab/window.
 - **ReloadWindow** - Reload the current browser tab/window when a link with a class selector of "js-reload-window" is clicked.

-## TODO
+## Development Setup

-- Wrap behaviors for proper library inclusion
-- Get initial behaviors and tests in place
-- Wire up gulp
+- Configured to build with Gulp (DEV dependencies in package.json)